Common Idioms and Phrases: Meanings and Origins

 If someone is said to give us the cold shoulder, this means that they are disregarding, dismissing or otherwise ignoring us and treating us with disrespect.
 We are not welcome in their presence.

 The origin of the term has been disputed over the years.
-However, one viable theory is that it came from serving an unwanted guest a cold shoulder of mutton, as opposed to a nice hot meal like the rest of the guests.
+However, one viable theory is that it came from serving an unwanted guest a cold shoulder of mutton that had been sitting out for awhile, as opposed to a nice hot meal like the rest of the guests.

 Another theory is that it came from keeping one's back, or at least a shoulder, in between yourself and the unwanted person.
 In either case, it shows disdain and disregard and the message is clear.